-Think back to the last time you registered for a webinar or downloaded an eBook or whitepaper.
+Think back to the last time you registered for a webinar or downloaded an e-book or whitepaper.
 Had you been actively searching for material around its themes?
 Was it recommended to you by a colleague?
 Or were you roaming the web and a business ad persuaded you to register or download right there in the moment?

 Of course, direct response marketing can (and often does) directly solicit audiences to make a purchase, but a large part of this tactic is getting prospects to engage with your brand in a way that feels less aggressive and more organic.
-Some common examples of direct actions that marketers can incite—beyond promoting specific products or services—include registering for an event, downloading a piece of content, visiting a website or specific webpage, reading a blog post or press release, signing up for an educational program, requesting a product demo, listening to a podcast, or subscribing to a newsletter.
-Ultimately, a direct response campaign is the advertising equivalent of starting a meaningful conversation with your potential customers and setting up your brand to drive more conversions.
+Some common examples of direct actions that marketers can inspire—beyond promoting specific products or services—include registering for an event, downloading a piece of content, visiting a website or specific webpage, reading a blog post or press release, signing up for an educational program, requesting a product demo, listening to a podcast, or subscribing to a newsletter.
+Ultimately, a direct response campaign is the advertising equivalent of starting a meaningful conversation with your potential customers and setting up your brand to drive more conversions in the long-term.

-The key here (as with all marketing, really!) is to know your target audience—to fix your offer on a buyer persona and then craft something that will appeal to their emotions: their wants and needs.
-Research shows 72% of consumers expect businesses they buy from to recognize them as individuals, and 78% are more likely to repurchase having received tailored communications.
+The key here (as with all marketing, really!) is to know your target audience—to fix your offer on a buyer persona and then craft something that will appeal to their wants and needs.
+72% of consumers expect businesses they buy from to recognize them as individuals, and 78% are more likely to repurchase having received tailored communications.
 In essence, creating personalized experiences matters now more than ever before.
 Consumers are demanding them, and they respond positively when brands demonstrate their investment in developing a relationship—not just getting the transaction.

 Whether it’s a clever tagline or something clear and direct, creating a compelling message that really sells the offer is critical to the success of any direct response ad.
-Advertisers generally have just a few seconds to attract and engage consumers, so it’s important the language is equal parts persuasive and straightforward in order to encourage them to react immediately—and to elicit the desired action.
+Advertisers generally have just a few seconds to attract and engage consumers, so it’s important the language is equal parts persuasive and straightforward in order to encourage them to react immediately, and to elicit the desired action.

 The piece that brings everything home: the CTA.
 This is the directive you’re giving the prospect after having (hopefully) made the case for why they should engage with you.
-Above all, a CTA should be easy to understand and easily accessible.
-Aside from that, there are numerous ways to optimize and constantly iterate on your CTA, from testing different action-oriented text options to experimenting with color and playing around with button shapes.
+Above all, a CTA should be easy to understand and readily accessible.
+Aside from that, there are numerous ways to optimize and iterate on your CTA, from testing different action-oriented text options to experimenting with color and playing around with button shapes.
 It can be all too easy to get stuck with the status quo when it comes to CTAs, but by staying abreast of best practices and trying out new ideas, you can better position yourself to drive higher conversions.

 Since direct response ads have dedicated correlated actions, it’s simple to track the engagement you’ve generated from each campaign.
 The resulting data can empower you with a sense of how successful it was—insights that can help you understand the effectiveness of your copy and the attractiveness of your offer in terms of delivering value and inciting action.